 Mobile internet users – those accessing the Internet exclusively through smartphones and tablets – continue to expand Nationally.
 That means, your customers are likely to visit your website using an iPhone, iPad or Android device.
 Online searches initiated on a mobile device continue to increase, making your business decision an even bigger priority.
 So If your website isn’t mobile-friendly, then you’re missing out.

 2. Google Mobile First Indexing

 In other words, the world’s largest search engine started rewarding websites that have invested in mobile functionality.
-Websites that are not mobile-friendly may not rank as high in Google’s search results.
-Any website that is not responsive or have a mobile version of their website.
+Sites that are not mobile-friendly may not rank as high in Google’s search results.
+Any website that is not responsive or has a mobile version of their website.
 Will not be aligned with Google’s recent mobile-first indexing.
-So why loose potential business?
+So why lose potential business?

 Even if you’re active with social media and email marketing, it’s hard to attract customers over the web without getting some small portion of Google’s 3.5 billion daily searches.
-And, it’s likely that other search and social portals will start factoring in mobile compatibility at some point in the near future.
+And, it’s likely that other search and social portals will start factoring in mobile compatibility at some point soon.

 3. Your Customers Want Mobile Functionality

 In the long run, you can never lose by keeping customers happy.
 And for buyers with smartphones and tablets, mobile functionality is a priority.
 Mobile is critical to your business as more users continue to search for local information on their handheld devices.
 Why?
 Because a smartphone is always within reach.